Published: April 21, 2021 | Last Updated: September 19, 2025

 Most filmmakers use prime lenses, as they tend to produce a sharper image while being faster at the same time.

-This improves performance in low-light environments and makes producing images with less noise in the shadows possible.
-Faster lenses also make it possible to shoot with a shallow depth of field.
+This improves performance in low-light environments and allows for images with less noise in the shadows.
+Faster lenses also allow for shooting with a shallow depth of field.

 Due to the fixed focal length, prime lenses are not as versatile as zoom lenses.
 If you want to use a different focal length, you need to switch lenses.